jay-see-jay/advent-of-code/README.md

 https://adventofcode.com/2023/

-The solution to each day's puzzles are in their own package.
+The solution to each day's puzzles are in their own package, with separate implementations for part 1 and part 2.

 To run the solution for each day call `go run` in the terminal with the number of the day as the first argument and the part (either 1 or 2) as the second: